graalvm/graalvm-demos/native-netty-plot/README.md

 Finally, you can open your browser and request rendering of a function, for example, by browsing to `http://127.0.0.1:8080/?function=abs((x-31.4)sin(x-pi/2))&xmin=0&xmax=31.4`.

-#### Build parameters
-This build requires additional parameters to `native-image`, most prominently `-H:+SpawnIsolates` to enable support for isolates, and `--features=...` to enable the custom plotter feature.
+### Background information

-Instead of specifying the additional parameters on the command line, they are provided in a properties file in the input JAR file.
-The `native-image` automatically looks for files named `native-image.properties` and for any other configuration file under `META-INF/native-image` including subdirectories, and processes their contents.
-The tracing agent wrote the *reflect-config.json* file specifying classes which must be available via Java reflection at runtime.
+Instead of specifying any additional parameters on the command line, they may provided in a properties file in the input JAR file.
+The `native-image` builder automatically looks for files named `native-image.properties` and for any other configuration file under `META-INF/native-image` including subdirectories, and processes their contents.
+The tracing agent writes the *reflect-config.json* file specifying classes which must be available via Java reflection at runtime.

 With Maven projects, the path convention is `META-INF/native-image/${groupId}/${artifactId}/native-image.properties`.
 In this example, the `META-INF/native-image/com.oracle.substratevm/netty-plot/native-image.properties` file contains the following:
 ```
 ImageName = netty-plot
-Args = --features=com.oracle.svm.nettyplot.PlotterSingletonFeature \
+Args = --allow-incomplete-classpath
-          -H:+SpawnIsolates
 ```
 The `ImageName` property specifies the name of the resulting executable, while `Args` are treated like additional command-line arguments.

+### A note about the application

+This example cannot run as a regular Java application (on the JVM) and it cannot be profiled.
+It will fail because the program tries to create an [isolate which is a native image specific feature](https://medium.com/graalvm/isolates-and-compressed-references-more-flexible-and-efficient-memory-management-for-graalvm-a044cc50b67e).